isomerpages/ema-pl/_events/youth-siew/archives-events.md

 Youths play a critical role in shaping Singapore’s energy future that is increasingly digitalised, decentralised and decarbonised.

 Youth@SIEW is Singapore’s milestone energy platform for students to exchange ideas and discover new innovations that would be transforming how we keep the lights on and gas flowing.
-Seize the opportunity to be part of Singapore’s young energy movement, and share your aspirations with more than 300 of your peers and energy industry leaders!
+As part of Singapore’s young energy movement, participants shared their aspirations with more than 300 of your peers and energy industry leaders!

 **Event Highlights**
-* **In Dialogue with Youth**: Discuss Singapore’s energy landscape and emerging career opportunities with senior government and industry leaders.
+* **In Dialogue with Youth**: _Discussed Singapore’s energy landscape and emerging career opportunities with senior government and industry leaders._
-* **Youth Energy Showcase**: _Be inspired by new innovations from your peers, and learn about exciting career opportunities in our energy sector._
+* **Youth Energy Showcase**: _Featured new innovations from fellow students, and learnt about exciting career opportunities in our energy sector._
-* **Sembcorp-EMA Energy Challenge (SEEC)**: _Learn how to balance Singapore’s Energy trilemma, and cheer your school teams as they compete with one another in an intense online energy competition._
+* **Sembcorp-EMA Energy Challenge (SEEC)**: _Learnt how to balance Singapore’s Energy trilemma, and cheered on their school teams as they competed with one another in an intense online energy competition._

 <a id="2018" href=""></a>